-The rules regarding presence of ROUTE sessions and/or MMTP sessions for carrying the content components of an ATSC 3.0 service shall be as follows:
+The rules regarding presence of ROUTE sessions and/or MMTP sessions for carrying the content components of an ATSC 3.0 Service shall be as follows:

-- a) For a broadcast delivery of a Linear service without app-based enhancement, the service's content components are carried by either (but not both):
+- a) For a broadcast delivery of a Linear Service without app-based feature, the Service's content components are carried by either (but not both):

 - One or more ROUTE sessions, or

 - One or more MMTP sessions.

-- b) For broadcast delivery of a Linear service with app-based enhancement, the service's content components are carried by:
+- b) For broadcast delivery of a Linear Service with app-based feature, the Service's content components are carried by:

 - One or more ROUTE sessions, and

 - Zero or more MMTP sessions.

-Use of both MMTP and ROUTE for streaming media components in the same service shall be disallowed.
+Use of both MMTP and ROUTE for streaming media components in the same Service shall be disallowed.

-- c) For broadcast delivery of an App-based service, an ESG service, or an EA service, the service's content components are carried by: - One or more ROUTE sessions.
+- c) For broadcast delivery of an app-based Service, an ESG Service, an EA Service, or a DRM Data Service, the Service's content components are carried by: - One or more ROUTE sessions.

-Each ROUTE session comprises one or more LCT channels which carry as a whole, or in part, the content components that make up the ATSC 3.0 service.
-In streaming services delivery, an LCT channel may carry an individual component of a user service such as an audio, video or closed caption stream.
+Each ROUTE session comprises one or more LCT channels which carry as a whole, or in part, the content components that make up the ATSC 3.0 Service.
+In streaming Services delivery, an LCT channel may carry an individual component of a user Service such as an audio, video or closed caption stream.
 Streaming media is formatted as DASH Segments.